ComplicatedPhenomenon/Fortran_Takeoff/exercise/GNU_FORTRAN.md

-**GNU FORTRAN compier** is part of the **GNU Compiler Collection**, it has replaced the **g77** compiler.
+**GNU FORTRAN compiler** is part of the **GNU Compiler Collection**, it has replaced the **g77** compiler.
 It includes full support for the Fortran 95 language and is compatible with most language extensions supported by g77 , large part of Fortran 2003 and Fortran 2008 have also been implemented.

 Source code (programming language high-level language) to object code (assembly language or machine code low-level language)